erikpr1994/peakHealth/src/features/feature-flags/FEATURE_FLAG_SYSTEM.md

 # Feature Flag System

-A comprehensive feature flag system for the Peak Health app that supports user types, user groups, and environment-based targeting.
+A comprehensive feature flag system for the Peak Health app that supports user roles, user groups, and environment-based targeting with proper security filtering.

 ## System Workflow